luposlip/json-schema/README.md

 Supports up until JSON Schema Draft-07, for validation.
 Generates Draft-07 Schemas.

-NB: Generation of schema works fine, but the API will probably change due to early stage.

 ## Usage: Validation

 This library can be used to validate data (EDN or JSON strings) based on a JSON Schema.